What is Pressure in Science?

-Pressure, in science defined as the physical force or stress, applied perpendicular to the surface of objects per unit area.
-Mathematically, if F force is applied perpendicular to the object containing area A. Therefore, P = Force (F)/Area (A).
+Pressure, in science (physics and chemistry) defined as the physical force or stress, applied perpendicular to the surface of objects per unit area.
+Mathematically, when F force is applied perpendicular to the object containing area A, pressure (P) = Force (F)/Area (A).
+Such a formula is used to derive unit dimensions of the pressure.
+For example, in the SI system unit of P = newton/metre2 (N/m2) or Pascal (Pa).

-This formula is used to calculate the pressure in any state of matter (gases, solid, and liquid) and derive unit dimensions of the property.
+The above formula is also used to calculate the pressure in any state of matter (gases, solids, and liquids).

 A gas consists of a large number of very small spherical tiny particles, which are identified as molecules.
 If the thermal energy is much greater than the force of attraction, then we were given the matter in its gaseous state.

 Molecules in the gaseous state move at very large speeds and the forces of attraction amongst them are not sufficient to bind them to one place.
 The fact indicated that the moves are practically independent of each other.
-Because of this feature, gases are characterized by marked sensitivity of volume change with the change of temperature and pressure.
+Due to such features, gases are characterized by marked sensitivity of volume change with the change of T and P.

-According to the ideal gas law, with decreasing volume, the gas molecule comes closer, or the collision between the gas molecule increases that increasing the temperature and pressure of the gas.
+According to the ideal gas law, with decreasing volume, the gas molecule comes closer, or the collision between the gas molecules increases.
+Hence the T and P of the gas molecule increses.

-The SI unit of force is Newton and the area is meter2, therefore the unit of pressure = Newton/meter2 or Pascal.
+The SI unit of force is Newton and the area is metre2, therefore the unit of pressure = Newton/metre2 (N/m2) or Pascal (Pa).
+The name of this unit was added in 1971 and before 1971, in the SI system, it was expressed simply in newtons per square metre.

 Again the dimension of P is equal to the dimension of force/dimension of the area and it is equal to [M L−1 T−2].

-The standard state of pressure is defined by the quantity bar and 1 bar = 105 N m−2.
+At standard state, it is defined by the unit bar and 1 bar = 105 N m−2.
 It can also be expressed by different types of units,

 - Pounds per square inch (psi)

-- In the CGS system dynes per square centimeter
+- In the CGS system dynes per square centimetre

 - Millibars (mb)